fuhaililab/sc2MeNetDrug/upstreamNetwork.md

 ## Data

 All the data for upstream network analysis is saved in the "upRegulatedLigandsReceptors" directory within the working directory.
 Inside the directory, each group combinations has their own directory to save results.
 For example, if your test group is named "test" and control group is named "control", the results will be saved in the directory as *control-test*.
-If you have more than one group in the test or control, like "test1" and "test2" in the test group and "control1" and "control2" in the control group, the directory will be named as *test1+test2-control1+control2*.  **We only save the latest result for each group combination**, please be careful.
+If you select more than one group in the test or control, like "test1" and "test2" in the test group and "control1" and "control2" in the control group, the directory will be named as *test1+test2-control1+control2*.  **We only save the latest result for each group combination**, please be careful.
 If you don't upload group information, the results will save in the "noGroup" directory.

 Inside the group directory, you will see three files: